dinaomidvartehrani/Adult-Census-Income-Analysis/README.md

 ## Video Presentation Link

-We have provided the video of our presentation on our [GitHub]([https://www.kaggle.com/datasets/uciml/adult-census-income?resource=download](https://github.com/dinaomidvartehrani/Applied-AI-.git)).
-Also here is the link to access it:
+Here is the link to access our presentation recorded video file which we have uploaded on Google Drive : https://drive.google.com/drive/folders/1lDdro029DT5ZmdSw73BiNGKvp3v8I2Ia?usp=sharing